mwambajoakim/alx-low_level_programming/0x0A-argc_argv/README.md

 ## 01 - This program prints the number of arguments passed into it.
 - The program prints a number, followed by a new line

+## 02 - This program prints all arguments it receives.
+- All arguments are printed, including the first one
+- It only prints one argument per line, ending with a new line